Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Analysis

-\cparagraph{Generalization on network architecture.} Our method is for black-box defense, thus is generalizable on network architectures.
-In Tab.~\ref{tab:Cifar10-arch}, we show results on \texttt{Cifar10} with three different networks.
-The trigger is a 3$\times$3 checkerboard.
-The baseline method Februus performs well on the shallow convolutional neural network originally used by the authors, but is less effective on ResNet18 and VGG16.
-In contrast, ours achieves high accuracies for all situations.
+Our method is for black-box defense, thus is generalizable on network architectures.
+In Tab.~\ref{tab:sup:arch}, we show results on \texttt{Cifar10} and \texttt{VGGFace2} with different backbone networks.
+Februus is a white-box method, thus it relies on the network architecture.
+On \texttt{Cifar10}, it performs well on the shallow Convolutional Neural Network originally used by the authors, but is less effective on ResNet18 and VGG16.
+On \texttt{VGGFace2}, its clean accuracies are relatively low.
+Compared with other black-box methods, our method achieves consistently better performances across different network architectures.